The ubiquitous Costa Rican mantra "pura vida" suggests that, here, we live the "good life."

 We'll pursue our academic projects by day, share our learning at night, and together take in the cultural immersion that is uniquely Costa Rica: the rain forest, salsa dancing, coffee, and Manuel San Antonio Park on the Pacific coast.

-Visit the Pura Vida website for details and to apply to the program.
+Visit the Pura Vida website (link active fall semester) for details and to apply to the program.

 A Brief History

 "At the suggestion of a CMGT alumnus, Dustin Dresser (CCE '08), who lived and worked in San Ramon (and subsequently married a tica), I started the program in 2014 with six construction management students.
 Dustin had started an agency, CostaRicaFrika, connecting international students with local cultural immersion programs and had connections to potential organizations we could serve.
 We worked with a small, local rural development agency developing a proposal (design/cost/schedule) for converting an abandoned police station into a center for computer training for local residents of Piedades Norte.
 Though the project was never built, the success of that initiative for both the student experience and the benefit to agencies of need became the model for subsequent programs.

 In fact, in 2015, we made a proposal for a local orphanage to expand—in local currency, in metric, and in Spanish.
 The proposal was subsequently submitted to a state agency that placed it into the lottery system for development funds, and our proposal was accepted and subsequently built, nearly identically to our proposal.